 The use of note symbols has been avoided so far to develop a view of music based on intervals as musical objects that may be understood independently of the pairs of notes of which they're formed.
-An interval-based view of music requires a note-based representation of melody lines, which may seem ironic; purely interval-based representations of melody lines are ruled out by the difficulty of mentally tracking successive note positions without making errors; the chromatic scale coming up adds no significant complexity to the enterprise because its 12 symbols for 12 piano keys are in direct correspondence with the symbols of the conceptual home octave.
+An interval-based view of music requires a note-based representation of melody lines, which may seem ironic.
+Purely interval-based representations of melody lines are ruled out by the difficulty of mentally tracking accumulated intervals up and down to know note positions, without making errors.

-The piano's C-octave provides a simple basis for a chromatic scale: number the seven white keys 1-2-3-4-5-6-7 and identify the five black keys by prefixed numbers p2-p3-p5-p6-p7, where p is a position indicator standing for "phlat" and meaning next piano key down from the numbered key.
+The piano's C-octave provides a simple basis for a chromatic scale notation: number the seven white keys 1-2-3-4-5-6-7 and identify the five black keys by prefixed numbers p2-p3-p5-p6-p7, where p is a position indicator standing for "phlat" and meaning next piano key down from the numbered key.
 The prefix is not a flat symbol of music notation because it applies only to these five piano keys (p1 and p4 are not alternate symbols for 7 and 3), and there are no symbols corresponding to sharps.
 The numbers are not degree numbers that count scale notes, but position indicators in the chromatic scale of any home octave.
 The notation enables understanding the functions of the piano keys of any octave by mental reference to the C octave, in which the prefixed numbers represent black keys.
 The notation simple enough to annotate on the staff next to note symbols of a written melody line.

-chromatic scale of the home octave 1 p2 2 p3 3 4 p5 5 p6 6 p7 7 1 conceptual home octave P PAD MIL \$ x x x x Q chord root notation I-pII-II-pIII-III-IV-pV-V-pVI-VI-pVII-VII.
+chromatic scale of the home octave 1 p2 2 p3 3 4 p5 5 p6 6 p7 7 1 I conceptual home octave @ PAD MIL\$ x x x @ Ŋ